Swipe or click text to view sign language.

 - Sign languages are structurally different from written and spoken languages

-- Deaf people who communicate using BSL often consider it to be their first language with English being their second language
+- Deaf people who use sign language often consider it to be their first language

-- Combining these factors means essential content in written English can be incomprehensible
+- Lower English proficiency (LEP) means essential content in written form can be incomprehensible